twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-ukkattha-and-candima-sayadaw/candima-dealing-with-pain-in-samadhi-practice%zh.rst

 Jhānic vitakka sends the mind to the meditation object and kāma vitakka pulls the mind down to the place of pains, aches, and numbness.
 You must pull the mind toward jhānic vitakka.
 Sending the mind toward the entrance of the nostril is jhānic vitakka.
 Reflecting short and long of the breathing is jhānic vicāra (sustaining or sustained thought).
 It is not possible with the pain down there.
 Contemplating at there is wrong sustaining.
 There is no jhānic vitakka if you follow the pains and aches, and become unwholesome vitakka.
 This is not the cause of a teacher and by one’s own cause.
 You must check your own effort.
 With no absorption (jhāna), there is no path (magga), i.e., jhānapaccayo and maggapaccayo (jhāna condition and path condition).

 For the path (magga) you use the jhānic condition (jhānapaccayo).
 You let the mind concentrate one-pointedly on your meditation objects is jhāna.
 Jhāna sends the mind to the place where the air and nostril point contact (the other objects also the same way).
-Send it with faith (saddha—has faith on the practice and oneself).
+Send it with faith (saddhā—has faith on the practice and oneself).
 Contemplating with viriya means not letting the mind fall away from the object by giving strength to it. (i.e., connecting and sustaining with strength)

-Here, the faith—saddha is that there is no other way to get rid of the pain of death other than this practice.
+Here, the faith—saddhā is that there is no other way to get rid of the pain of death other than this practice.
 Even now with this vedanā yogi becomes uncontrollable to his mind and at dying, it will become worse than this situation.
 If you follow the desire of taṇhā (correct the body), when falling into four woeful existences, it will be more painful than here.
-Therefore, there I will have no refuge and no one to rely on; I must practice with faith—saddha.
+Therefore, there I will have no refuge and no one to rely on; I must practice with faith—saddhā.
 Sending the mind to the object with power is the strength of effort (viriya).
 Staying alert with mindfulness is the strength of mindfulness (sati).
 If you practice with these three factors, the strength of concentration (samādhi) develops.
 Send the mind to the primary object with five strengths, you will get it, if not you don’t get it (i.e., samādhi).
 Do I have strength in the practice?
 The mind not staying where it has been sent has no strength and becomes painful.
 You have to know it.
 You suffer because of association with unwholesome vitakka (unwholesome dhammas or kilesas are fools.
 So this is association or consort with the fools).
 You have to know one’s mistakes.
 If you do send your mind to the object of meditation as the teacher says, and it is still really painful; that is the teacher's mistake.
 If you can’t send the mind, that is your mistake.
 If you free yourself from these two mistakes, it becomes sukha (instead of dukkha).
 In Dhamma practice, no matter what, the practice will likely encounter dukkha vedanā.
 Vedanā only stops at death.
 While still alive, you have to live together with this lump of poison.

 Therefore, the most important thing is you have to deal with it.
 The Buddha warned us to run away from it.
 The yogis run with strength.
 Practicing Dhamma is done with strength.
 Could you be free from it if you don’t have strength?